-The Spanish DPA makes all its decisions available to the public.
-Therefore, there are countless enforcement examples available on the Spanish DPA's website.
+The AEPD makes its decisions available to the public.
+Therefore, there are countless enforcement examples available on the AEPD's website.

 16.4 Does the data protection authority ever exercise its powers against businesses established in other jurisdictions?
 If so, how is this enforced?